Cypriot First Division: Current format

-As of the 2022-23 season, 14 clubs compete in the league, and are ranked based on the point system described below.
+As of the 2024-25 season, 14 clubs compete in the league, and are ranked based on the point system described below.
 Each club plays the other sides twice, home and away, for a total of 26 games for each club.
 This is referred to as the first round of the league.
 In the second round, the teams are divided into two groups; the teams ranked 1st to 6th play off for the title and European spots in Group A, while the bottom eight teams battle to avoid relegation in Group B. Group A is often referred to as the Championship Play-offs, while Group B is referred to as the Relegation Play-offs.
 Each team's points and criteria, such as goal difference, goals scored, etc. are retained during the transition from first to second round.
-Similarly to the first round, every club plays the other sides twice, for a total of 10 or 14 games for each club, in Group A and Group B respectively.
+Similarly to the first round, in Group A every club plays the other sides twice, for a total of 10 games.
+In Group B however, every club plays the other sides once either home or away, for a total of 7 games.

 At the end of the second round, the club ranked 1st in Group A is declared the winner of the league.
 The champion qualifies for the UEFA Champions League, while the second and third placed teams enter the UEFA Europa Conference League.
 If the cup winners finish in third or above, the fourth placed team also enters the UEFA Europa Conference League.
 Meanwhile, the bottom three teams in Group B are relegated to the Second Division.